wenqsun/Model_Inversion/README.md

 Fix some errors in the code `\whitebox\cifar100\train_inversion.py`, mainly about the random noise inputs and generator.
 Now you can find the new code in `\whitebox\cifar100\train_inversion.py`.

 Now you can refer to `\whitebox\cifar100\train_inversion.py` to directly obtain the FID score.

+### 4 June
+Now we build the white-box model inversion for different FL algorithms and datasets, including cifar10, cifar100 and svhn.
+Also we use three metrics to measure the model inversion performance.
+The code is in the `\whitebox` folder.
+You can refer to the `run_inversion.sh` for the usage.

+The method we use is highly encouraged by the paper: [Data-Free Learning of Student Networks](https://arxiv.org/abs/1904.01186)